larwaa/large-distributed-data/README.md

 ## Setup

-This project runs a MySQL server through Docker Compose, and Python locally.
+This project runs a MySQL and MongoDB server through Docker Compose, and Python locally.

 ### Prerequisites